Credit Suisse chairman admits failure, anger to shareholders

 Shareholders felt “a little bit astonished that there hadn’t been warnings out before,” he said.

-The takeover, however, isn't on the docket for the annual general meeting, the first held in person in four years because of the COVID-19 pandemic.
-The pared-down agenda includes discussion on issues like a dividend of about 5 cents per share, the reelection of the board under Lehmann and granting a form of approval to managers for most of their actions running the bank.
+The takeover, however, isn't on the docket for the shareholders meeting, the first held in person in four years because of the COVID-19 pandemic.
+The pared-down agenda includes discussion on issues like a dividend of about 5 cents per share, the reelection of the board and granting a form of approval to managers for most of their actions running the bank.

-Credit Suisse swooned from scandal to scandal in recent years: Bad bets on hedge funds; accusations of violating a U.S. plea deal by failing to report secret offshore accounts held by wealthy Americans to avoid paying taxes; failing to do enough to prevent money laundering by a Bulgarian cocaine ring.
+Credit Suisse swooned from scandal to scandal in recent years: Bad bets on hedge funds; accusations of not reporting secret offshore accounts held by wealthy Americans to avoid paying U.S. taxes; failing to do enough to prevent money laundering by a Bulgarian cocaine ring.

-A couple dozen activists, including one wearing a mask of the head of the Swiss central bank, took parting shots at Credit Suisse: Some held signs decrying the bank's ties to Mozambique, where the bank was found to have violated anti-money-laundering rules and paid nearly $700 million in settlements to British and U.S. authorities.
+A couple dozen activists, including one wearing a mask of the head of the Swiss central bank, took parting shots at Credit Suisse: Some held signs decrying the bank's ties to Mozambique, where the lender was found to have violated anti-money-laundering rules that led to nearly $700 million in settlements to British and U.S. authorities.

 For Credit Suisse investors, the takeover deal has meant losses.
 Shareholders collectively will get 3 billion francs in the combined company, while investors holding about 16 billion francs ($17.3 billion) in higher-risk Credit Suisse bonds were wiped out.